 Pram/stroller buying guide Transport Suitable for stages: Pregnancy, 0 - 3 Months, 3 - 6 Months, 6 - 12 Months, 12 - 18 Months

 A pram or stroller is one of the bigger decisions when it comes to preparing for your baby's arrival for a few reasons.
-The main reason is that these things can get expensive and they have the potential to make transporting your baby around your local area, shopping centre or when travelling, that much easier.
-There are many ways to transport your baby, so you need to be realistic with yourself about where you will want to be taking your baby, for how long and how often.
+The main reason is that these things can get expensive, and secondly, they have the potential to make transporting your baby around your local area, shopping centre or when travelling, that much easier.
+There are many ways to transport your baby, so you need to be realistic about where you will want to take your baby, for how long, and how often.

-It all gets very confusing once you start to look around because there are so many brands and so many models available.
-A great place to start is to know what features you want and need before you can begin to narrow down your search.
+It can quickly get very confusing once you start to look around because there are so many brands and so many models available.
+A great place to start is to know what features you want and need before starting your search.

 Do I even need a pram/stroller?

 A pram or stroller is just one of the many possible methods of transporting your baby.
 Not everyone will need to buy a pram/stroller, and not everyone will need one through all stages of your baby's first years.
 Consider if you need one or if you want to consider using any combination of the following at different times:

-- car or public transportation - To travel in a car, you will need a child car seat.
+- car or public transportation - you will need a child car seat to travel in a car.
 For travelling on public transportation, a small to medium-sized pram or carrier can be a great option.
 See our child car seat buying guide here.

-- convertible tricycle (from 6 months) - a fun open seat for young children with either footrests or pedals where the parent can push much like a stroller or the child can pedal (once old enough).
-Great for walking but mostly for even or sealed roads or footpaths due to the quality of the wheels and suspension.
+- Convertible tricycle/trike (from 6 months) - this is a fun open seat for young children with either footrests or pedals where the parent can push the trike along much like a stroller, or the child can pedal (once old enough).
+Great for walking, but trikes work mostly for even or sealed roads or footpaths due to the standard wheels and suspension.
 Explore the range of trikes at Toymate.

-To clarify the difference between a pram and stroller, the Australian Standards state:
+To clarify the difference between a pram and a stroller, the Australian Standards state:

 It is common to see combination prams/strollers on the market.
 These are versatile options in that they can seat children in upright, semi-reclined and fully reclined positions.
-These are considered strollers under the mandatory Australian standard.
+Combination prams/strollers are considered strollers under the mandatory Australian standard.
 When the pram/stroller is Modular in that the seat configurations can be changed, these are known as travel systems or all-in-one systems.
-These provide an option to change seat configurations including use of car capsules, bassinets, and full size or compact toddler seats.
+These provide seat configuration options, including car capsule/s, bassinet/s, and full-size and/or compact toddler seats.